-That Rick Carlisle doesn’t trust Noel is searingly obvious, particularly since Dirk Nowitzki is on fumes, career low numbers, making Noel’s minutes more likely to go up, not down.
+It was clear early on that Rick Carlisle didn’t trust Noel.
+Dirk Nowitzki was on fumes, career low numbers, making Noel’s minutes more likely to go up, not down, but they went down anyway because, you know, it’s Noel.

-Carlisle recently said, “If you go outside the system and start breaking rules wlly-nilly, there’s not going to be help built in for you and then there’s problems and you have to get guys out of the game”.
+Carlisle said back in November, “If you go outside the system and start breaking rules wlly-nilly, there’s not going to be help built in for you and then there’s problems and you have to get guys out of the game”.
 Carlisle was referring to defensive principles.
 Which goes back to Carlisle’s “minutes have to be earned” theology.
-Here is what he expects.
+Here is what Carlisle expects from his bigs.

 - Defensive Intensity on pick and roll.